apache/fury-site/docs/guide/csharp/external-types.md

 ## Declaration and Target Requirements

 An external structural serializer declaration must be a non-generic abstract class containing only abstract get-only schema properties.
+Each serialized
-Each property:
+property:

 - matches an accessible target field or property with the same case-sensitive name;